This article helps you:

 Changes you make on a branch are initially kept in the branch's staging area, where they remain pending.
 Pending changes are like work-in-progress changes: visible to you and your teammates, but hidden from your production systems and not yet available for instrumentation by your engineering team.

-When your pending changes are ready to go, you'll publish them.
-Publishing your changes creates a new version of your tracking plan in which those changes are applied.
+When your pending changes are ready to go, you publish them.
+Publishing your changes creates a new version of your tracking plan that features those changes.
 It also exposes that new version to your engineering team for instrumentation.
-If your new version was created on the main branch, those changes will also propagate to your production systems.
+If your new version is on the main branch, those changes also propagate to your production systems.

-Every new version is assigned a version number and an optional description, so you can tell them apart later.
+Every new version has a version number and an optional description, so you can tell them apart later.
 Version numbers start at 1 and increment by 1 each time you publish a new one.

 To create a new branch, follow these steps: